bass-dandy/cs373-idb/README.md

 ## Virtual Environment

-Create a new virtual by going into Pycharm/Settings/Project/Project Interpreter/ then click on the gear and select 'create new virtual environment' name it music-mecca_venv.
+Create a new virtual by going into Pycharm/Settings/Project/Project Interpreter/ then click on the gear and select 'create new virtual environment' name it music-mecca_virtualenv.
 Make sure it's python 3.4

 ## Config